 Treatment for Underlying Conditions

 Treating underlying medical conditions may also help answer a lot of your questions surrounding hair loss.
 Conditions like hypothyroidism are known to play a huge role in hair loss.
-This can also be said for certain drugs and even stress.
+This can also be said for certain drugs, hormonal imbalances, and even stress.
 Properly managing these medical conditions may slow hair loss, or even reverse it entirely.

 Get Help Now